axelra-ag/axelra-interview-challenge-backend/README.md

     #### `./build_and_deploy.sh`

-    The template is built and the Cloudformation Stacks is deployed to AWS.
+    The template is packaged and the Cloudformation Stack is deployed to AWS.

 ## Other information